Guruprasadh2509/Ground-Truth-Binary-Masking-/README.md

-# Binary Mask File Generation (Generating Ground truth images)
+### Binary Mask File Generation (Generating Ground truth images)

-There are two files placed.
+There are two files placed here.

 One is custom_1.py, this contains the class and functions defined for generating the ground truth image.

 Another one is JSON_TO_MASK_V1.ipynb, on executing this ipynb, the binary ground truth is generated.

 I tried below approach for generating binary masking (ground truth):